 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Mycoplasma pneumoniae has been associated with a wide variety of infectious and postinfectious neurologic illnesses.
 The agent almost certainly causes neurologic disease; however, many aspects of its association with central and peripheral nervous system injury remain controversial.
+Possible mechanisms of injury include direct infection, postinfectious (ie, autoimmune) events, and vascular compromise.
 In this article, the author reviews the pathogenesis, clinical features, diagnosis, and treatment of this disorder.

 • The role of Mycoplasma pneumoniae as an agent causing neurologic disease has been controversial, both because the organism is difficult to isolate and because elevated titers of antibody against M pneumoniae may be detected in patients with neurologic conditions due to other infectious agents.